ChinnapatRuji/RAG-PDF-Reader/README.md

-# local-pdf-reader-streamlit
+# Multiple PDF Reader using RAG
-Streamlit app for answering questions from multiple PDFs using RAG and LLM
+Streamlit app for answering questions from multiple PDFs using RAG and LLM running locally.